Tuchel 'unsurprised' by imminent Christensen departure with defender in advanced talks with Barcelona

 "In his particular case we have an awful lot to offer because now is the crucial moment to step up and be a huge player with this history.
 But it's not my decision and I'm not the agent."

-Christensen's likely departure has led some to suggest the Blues should have upped their offer to meet the defender's demands.
+Christensen's likely departure has led some to suggest that the Blues should have simply upped their offer to meet the defender's demands.

-He said: "I think that Chelsea pay also very good money, and if players these days run out of contract, there is sometimes a package of money that we cannot match.
-If we match it it has an effect on every other player.
+"I think that Chelsea pay also very good money.
+And if players these days run out of contract, there is sometimes a package of money that we cannot match.
+And if we match it it has an effect on every other player.

 "Some have agents who have other players and then they know and I think we should be strong on it and I think there is a part of Chelsea to have a certain policy and some guidelines."